mysto/python-fpe/README.md

 * radix 36: alphanumeric 0..9, a-z
 * radix 62: alphanumeric 0..9, a-z, A-Z

-Special characters and international character sets, such as those found in UTF-8, would require a larger radix, and are not supported.
+Special characters and international character sets, such as those found in UTF-8, are supported by specifying a custom alphabet.
 Also, all elements in a plaintext string share the same radix.
 Thus, an identification number that consists of a letter followed by 6 digits (e.g. A123456) cannot be correctly encrypted by FPE while preserving this convention.

 Input plaintext has maximum length restrictions based upon the chosen radix (2 * floor(96/log2(radix))):